 Caring Coins for Immigrants

-Most recently, the Caring Coins have been shared with immigrant children, women and men at our southern border to remind them that they are not alone…someone cares…they matter.
+Recently, the Caring Coins brought hope to immigrant children, women and men at our southern border and Mexico reminding them that they are not alone…someone cares…they matter.

 “I joined the Samaritans as they went on searches and filled water drops in the dessert; served meals at El Comedor (The Dining Room) and other shelters in Nogales, Sanora, Mexico; witnessed Poncho, the RN ambulance driver distribute sleeping pads, medical supplies; joined in as the Samaritans brought supplies, toys, love and laughter to children in a run-down shelter across from the Cartel.
 They also teach the children English.
 This all helps the children forget all they are going through.”